Club: Stoke City FC | Opening: 1997 | Capacity: 27,743 seats

 Address: Stanley Matthews Way, Stoke-on-Trent, ST4 4EG

-Tickets for Stoke City games can be purchased online, by phone +44 (0) 1782 367599, at the ticket office at the stadium, at the club store at Potteries Shopping Centre (Hanley), or at the club store at Roebuck Shopping Centre.
+Tickets for Stoke City games can be purchased online, by phone +44 (0) 1782 367599, at the ticket office at the stadium, or at the club store at Potteries Shopping Centre (Hanley).

 If tickets remain available, the ticket office will be opened on the day of the match before kick-off.
-Stoke regularly play for a full house, but tickets for most games are easily available in pre-sale.
+Stoke regularly play for a full house, but tickets for most games are easily available if bought in advance.

 Stoke matches fall into three pricing categories.
 Tickets for category B games, the cheapest, cost between £25.00 and £35.00, whereas tickets for category A+ games, the most expensive, range in price from £40.00 to £50.00.